Preceden for Teachers

 When the first student signs in to your account using your student access password he will have the ability to create a student account by clicking the

-Sara, for example).
+, for example).
 You can use first name and last initial or a student number or even a nick name.
-The student will use this to identify himself in the future and other student's will see his ID next to his timelines.
-Examples include
+The students will use this to identify themselves in the future and other student's will see a student's ID next to that student's timelines.
+Examples of IDs include:

 Children's Online Privacy Protection Act

-if a student is under 13 then he cannot use any part of his name for his ID
+if a student is under 13 they cannot use any part of their name for their ID

 Each time the student signs in to your account he will have to enter his ID and PIN in order to edit his timelines or to create new ones.